 What effect on flavour and taste does chill filtration have?

-This is a topic of hot debate between people who do pay attention to whether their whisky is chill filtered.
+This is a topic of hot debate between people who do pay attention to whether their whiskey is chill filtered.
 First, the obvious.
 Chill filtration for whiskies that are less than 46% ABVs will remove the possibility of the haze or cloudiness that would normally occur when the drinks are chilled.
-Ergo, chill filtration produces a bright, clear whisky on the rocks.
+Ergo, chill filtration produces a bright, clear whiskey on the rocks.

 Even premium distillers sometimes pay homage to the distinction between a clear and cloudy drink.
 One thing that’s clear is that the compounds do not create the haze if the strength is higher than 46% ABV.
 The smokiness is created by what is known as reversible flocculation (“floc”).
 At higher strengths, the floc cannot form.